 - Knights of The Golden Circle (3 mins)

-National Treasure: Book of Secrets (2007) is available now on Blu-ray
+National Treasure: Book of Secrets (2007) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s National Treasure: Book of Secrets Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s National Treasure: Book of Secrets blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Director(s): Jon Turteltaub